 Graticules are lines showing parallels of latitude and meridians of longitude for the earth.
 They are used to show location in geographic coordinates (degrees of latitude and longitude).

 Learn more about how to add and modify graticules.

-A grid is a network of evenly spaced horizontal and vertical lines used to identify locations on a map.
-You can also use grids to display locations using projected coordinates on the map.
+A measured grid is a network of evenly spaced horizontal and vertical lines used to identify locations on a map.
+They are used to show location using projected coordinates.